Frequently asked questions

 What is the Inquiry investigating?

-Who is chairing the Inquiry?
+Who is leading the Inquiry?

 The Inquiry is chaired by The Hon.
 Lord Brailsford.
 The Chair, who acts in an independent capacity, leads the investigations and decides on findings and recommendations, in accordance with fairness and the need to avoid unnecessary cost.